A Complete Guide to Non-Functional Testing: Its Purpose, Types, Tool, Test Cases with Examples

 Disaster Recovery Testing:

-Disaster recovery testing is done to verify the success rate of recovery of the application or system if any critical failure happens and weather the system is able to restore the data and application or the system could cope up easily to return the way it was working earlier i.e. from the operational front.
+This testing is done to verify the success rate of recovery of an application or system if any critical failure happens and whether the system is able to restore the data and application or the system could cope up easily to return the way it was working earlier i.e. from the operational front.

-Once the application/Product goes live, there are chances of that issue coming up in the live environment or the customer wants enhancement for the application which is already live.
+Once the application/Product goes live, then there are chances for an issue to come up in the live environment or the customer may want an enhancement for the application which is already live.

 There are several tools available in the market for Performance (Load & Stress) testing.